 Impact of Healthcare Reform on Coverage, Reimbursement, and Pricing.
 The Medicare Prescription Drug, Improvement, and Modernization Act of 2003 (or MMA) imposed new requirements for the distribution and pricing of prescription drugs for Medicare beneficiaries.
 Under Part D, Medicare beneficiaries may enroll in prescription drug plans offered by private entities that provide coverage of outpatient prescription drugs.
-Part D plans include both standalone prescription drug benefit plans and prescription drug coverage as a supplement to Medicare Advantage plans.
+Part D plans include both standalone prescription drug benefit plans and prescription drug plans offered by private entities that provide coverage of outpatient prescription drugs.
+Part D plans include both standalone prescription drug benefit plans and prescription drug plan coverage as a supplement to Medicare Advantage plans.
 Unlike Medicare Part A and B, Part D coverage is not standardized.
 Part D prescription drug plan sponsors are not required to pay for all covered Part D drugs, and each drug plan can develop its own drug formulary that identifies which drugs it will cover and at what tier or level.
 However, Part D prescription drug formularies must include drugs within each therapeutic category and class of covered Part D drugs, though not necessarily all the drugs in each category or class.
 Any formulary used by a Part D prescription drug plan must be developed and reviewed by a pharmacy and therapeutic committee.
-Government payment for some of the costs of prescription drugs may increase demand for any products for which we receive marketing approval.
-However, any negotiated prices for our future products covered by a Part D prescription drug plan will likely be lower than the prices we might otherwise obtain.
-Moreover, while the MMA applies only to drug benefits for Medicare beneficiaries, private payors often follow Medicare coverage policy and payment limitations in setting their own payment rates.
+Government payment for some of the costs of prescription drug plan will likely be lower than the prices we might otherwise obtain.
+Moreover, while the MMA applies only to drug benefits for Medicare beneficiaries, private payors offen follow Medicare coverage policy and payment limitations in setting their own payment rates.
 Any reduction in payment that results from Medicare Part D may result in a similar reduction in payments from non-governmental payors.